pverrecchia/OpenDAW/README.md

 <br>

 So far, various audio clips can be placed on multiple tracks at arbitrary start times according to a (currently preprogrammed) .json file.
-The accuracy of the scheduler is high enough to seamlessly playback looping samples at the correct times.
+The look-ahead scheduler is accurate enough to seamlessly playback looping samples in perfect time (even for worst case javascript threading).
 Samples can be placed at sixteenth note resolution.

 <br>
 <br>